 10. Candidate Solution 7.
 A new reference point between the Media Player and a non-5GMS content hosting function, currently labelled mExternal in clause 5.19.3.1.1, is added to the 5GMS architecture defined in clause 4 of TS 26.501 [15] for user plane information exchange.
 This may also include the definition of a new Media Player function referenced as the "External Access Client" in clause 5.19.3.1.
 The operation of this function is considered outside the scope of the 5GMS System.

 This clause primarily addresses the yellow issues in the context of DASH.

 Text Proposal

 2 References

 …

-[40] ISO 23000-19: "Information technology – Coding of audio-visual objects – Part 19: Common media application format (CMAF) for segmented media".
+[40] ISO/IEC 23000-19: "Information technology – Multimedia application format (MPEG-A) – Part 19: Common media application format (CMAF) for segmented media".

 …